EightFactorial/FrogLight/README.md

 Support for new versions may be automatically generated using the included `just` recipes

-There is no guarentee new versions will work out of the box, please test *extensively* before making a PR!
+There is no guarantee new versions will work out of the box, please test *extensively* before making a PR!

 ```sh
 # Install just if needed